IBM-Bluemix-Docs/containers/cs_storage.md

     <tr>
     <td><code>spec/accessModes</code>
     <code>resources/requests/storage</code></td>
     <td>If you choose a size other than one that is listed, the size is rounded up.
-If you select a size larger than the largest size, then the size is rounded down.</td>
+If you select a size larger than the largest size, then the size is rounded down.</br></br><strong>Note: </strong> After your storage is provisioned, you cannot change the size of your NFS file share.
+Make sure to specify a size that matches the amount of data that you want to store. </td>
     </tr>
     <tr>
     <td><code>spec/accessModes</code>